Everything you need to know about Visiting the Cliffs of Moher Ireland

 What is Parking like at the Cliffs of Moher?

-On your arrival at the Cliffs of Moher, you park in the main car park on the opposite side of the road from the visitor centre.
+On your arrival at the Cliffs, you park in the main car park on the opposite side of the road from the visitor centre.
 You can purchase your admission ticket at the entry cabins which includes unlimited car parking.

 If you have a disabled permit in your car you can park in one of the disabled parking spaces.
 There are 5 disabled parking spaces in front of the visitor centre on the same side of the road as the Cliffs.
 These are the closest car spaces to the visitor centre and Cliffs.